Alxariam/WOOL/README.md

 ## Frequently Asked Questions

+-Q: I'm getting an error message that says "Failed to initiliaze renderer.
+Desired render mode not found on Adapter."

+  -A: Please reread the Post-Installation section above where it asks you to change your resolution.

 -Q: Why is the framerate dropping sometimes?
 I have a really good computer!

   -A: It doesn't really matter how good your computer is.
 To keep things simple, Oblivion does not use your resources very well.
 I've done everything humanly possible to improve this, but it's never going to be perfect.

+-Q: OK fine, but is there anything I can change to get better performance?

+  -A: Yes there is!
+You can disable exterior shadows in Oblivion Reloaded Lite for a very large FPS boost, but at the cost of no longer having the pretty exterior shadows.
+If this is something you would like to do, then simply go into the OblivionReloaded.ini file located in the mods\Oblivion Reloaded Lite\OBSE\Plugins folder, locate ExteriorShadows under the [Shaders] section, then change the value from 1 to 0 and save.

 -Q: Will you ever add Better Cities to this list?